6 Quirky & Delicious Restaurants In Weaverville, NC We Recommend This 2026

 Here at Uncorked Asheville, you know we love our wine bars and wine shops.
 Maggie B’s is an absolute hidden gem for lunch in Weaverville.
 Dine here if you are looking for casual, simple, fast, budget-friendly, and no-frills eats.
 Then, stock up on wine, meats, and cheeses at their specialty shop.
 They even host wine tasting events.

-🍴 What To Eat 🥪
+🍴 What To Eat At Maggie B’s 🥪

-You cannot go wrong with Maggie B’s salad, soup, and sandwich menu (GF bread for Tom, too) paired with chips, fruit, and potato salad sides.
+You cannot go wrong with Maggie B’s salad, soup, and sandwich menu (GF bread for Tom) paired with chips, fruit, and potato salad sides.
 I’ll order anything with smoked salmon, turkey, and a classic egg or chicken salad sandwich.
 Sit in the wine room with those cool grape lights or outside on one of their patios.

-Stoney Knob Cafe
+Stoney Knob Cafe ($$)

 Why Go – 🥗 Mouthwatering Greek & Mediterranean Cuisine In A Quirky Space 🍋

 Dine with Elvis watching over you at Stoney Knob Cafe, one of the most unforgettable (and unassuming) restaurants in Weaverville.
-Do not let its simple diner façade fool you, either: inside, enjoy a feast of colors and fun, including bubble glass lighting, lava lamps, flower lanterns, and creative ceiling frescoes.
-Think wonderful service and tasty food.
-They have consistently been voted one of the best restaurants in Weaverville (& the AVL area) for years.
+Do not let its simple diner façade fool you, either: inside is all eye candy, including bubble glass lighting, lava lamps, flower lanterns, and creative ceiling frescoes.

-🍴 What To Eat 🐠
+🍴 What To Order At Stoney Knob Cafe 🐠

-Stoney Knob Cafe hosts Sunday brunch, lunch, and “fine dining” dinner, which, like Glass Onion, is still all very casual.
-Their menu features anything from salads, sandwiches, and gyros to burgers, Korean tacos, and fish and meat dishes.
 For me, they grill the best octopus in the United States (alongside Miami).
 Tom and I prefer their burgers, tuna steaks, and tacos with a refreshing sangria.
 Reservations are highly recommended.
 See who else makes a delicious burger around Asheville.

-Soba Sushi & Noodles
+Soba Sushi & Noodles ($ – $$)

 Why Go – 🍣 Fulfill That Sushi & Nooddle Craving 🍱